 - Create, edit and delete content within the Content Library

-- Create, edit and delete all experience types within the Campaign Tools module and events within the VEX module, based on the subscription type(s) you have.
+- Create, edit and delete all experience types within the Standard Experiences (formerly Campaign Tools) module and events within the VEX module, based on the subscription type(s) you have.

-- All platform settings (General, User Experience and Data Configuration) as well as Campaign Tools and Virtual Event settings, based on the subscription type(s) you have.
+- All platform settings (General, User Experience and Data Configuration) as well as Standard Experiences and Virtual Event settings, based on the subscription type(s) you have.

-When an Admin logs in they will be directed to the Content Library page.
+When an Admin logs in they are directed to the Content Library page.

 Admins have all of the same capabilities as a Reporter and an Author, as well as the ability to create, edit and delete within the content tags and track labels lists.